 Siddartha Gautama was the Buddha and each person creates an image of their own making.
 In Thailand, most homes have their Buddha image displayed on an altar.
 The home altar comprises the Buddha image, a pot for incense sticks, a pair of candlesticks, and a pair of flower vases.
 Practicing

 Buddhists worship twice a day; in the morning and again at night.
 In the morning, they go through the ritual before leaving home and taking part in their daily routines.

 First, they light the candle situated to the right of the Buddha image and then the candle to the left.
 Next, they light three incense sticks and sit very still with the body straight and firm.
-They bow down in the yoga-like “Ben-jang-kha-pradit” manner with forehead, palms, and knees flush with the floor and meditate, chant, and pray.
+They bow down in the yoga-like “Ben-jang-kha-pradit” manner with the forehead, palms, and knees flush with the floor and meditate, chant, and pray.

 After visiting many different temples in Thailand and taking part in these rituals, I felt a sense of peace and calm in honoring the Buddha image.
 It was a cleansing of the soul and a clearing of my mind.
 I felt relaxed and at peace.